 According to Emmitt and Gorse (2003), communication is essential to all business activities; it enables an organization, and is an integral part of the construction process.
 Beyond the argument, any improvement in communication can improve an organization's operating effectiveness.
 Construction projects are complex and risky, requiring the active participation of all contributors.
-Co-operation and co-ordination of activities through interpersonal and group communication, lack of consultation and inadequate feedback are to be found as the root cause of defects in many constructed works.
+Co-operation and co-ordination of activities through interpersonal and group communication are essential in ensuring the project is completed successfully.
+Poor communication, lack of consultation and inadequate feedback are to be found as the root cause of defects in many constructed works.
 Poor co-ordination and communication of design information lead to design problems that cause design errors.
 Communication is the one aspect of the management of projects that pervades all others.